godxpunk/yelpcamp/README.md

 Yelpcamp is fully functional NodeJs web app.

-This is a camping ground website developed during a code-along while following the-web-developer-bootcamp.
+This is a camping ground website which lists the different campgrounds all over the world.
-With yelpcamp, one can create and view data related to botcamps you know, including a picture of the bootcamp.
+With yelpcamp, one can create and view data related to campgrounds.
+The app has authentication feature, one can create/edit campgrounds he/she added, add/edit comments etc.

 <h2>Built With</h2>